 PPP: $4.16 trillion

-Moving down to Europe where the next country on our list of World’s Biggest Economies is located and that is Germany, the largest economies in Europe.
+Moving down to Europe where the next country on our list of World’s Biggest Economies is located and that is the German economy (Germany), the largest economies in Europe.
 The country main economic contributor is the export of high-quality manufactured product such as chemicals, machinery, vehicles, among others. plus, it has a highly skilled labour force.

 GDP: $2.94 trillion